shbrainard/shbrainard.github.io/_teaching/onemap-tutorial.md

 These R Markdown files were written to accompany lectures in the course "Genetic Mapping", taught at the University of Wisconsin-Madison in the spring of 2021.

-- [Part 1](http://shbrainard.github.io/files/onemap/onemap-1.html) introduces the package, and demonstrates how to form linkage groups using an dataset from an F1 apple population.
+- [Part 1](http://shbrainard.github.io/files/onemap/onemap-1.html) introduces the package, and demonstrates how to form linkage groups using a dataset from an F1 apple population.

 - [Part 2](http://shbrainard.github.io/files/onemap/onemap-2.html) uses this same apple dataset to illustrate how recombination frequencies estimated between biallelic SNPs, and then ordered within linkage groups.